Extension of the past lifetime and its connection to the cumulative entropy: Background and preliminary results

-This identity and Equation (\ref{G:symbol:F}) thus yield (\ref{eq:222}). {$\Box$} \end{proof} Note that the assumptions of Proposition \ref{prop:reversed} are satisfied by the cases (a) and (b) shown in Example \ref{eq:FGab}, for $a\neq c$. \begin{example}\rm Let $X_{m:m}=\max\{X_1,\cdots,X_m\}$ be the lifetime of the parallel system consisting of $m$ components with absolutely continuous independent and identically distributed lifetimes $X_1,\cdots,X_m,$ having the common cdf $F$.
-Moreover, suppose that $X_i,\ i=1,\cdots,m,$ and $Y$ satisfy the proportional reversed hazards rate model with proportionality constant $\theta$, as in (\ref{reversed:H:R:Model}).
-Then after some calculations, from (\ref{G:symbol:F}) one can express the cdf of $X_{m:m}[Y]$ as the following generalized mixture:
+Note that the assumptions of Proposition \ref{prop:reversed} are satisfied by the cases (a) and (b) shown in Example \ref{eq:FGab}, for $a\neq c$. \begin{example}\rm Let $X_{m:m}=\max\{X_1,\ldots,X_m\}$ be the lifetime of the parallel system consisting of $m$ components with absolutely continuous i.i.d. lifetimes $X_1,\ldots,X_m,$ having the common cdf $F$.
+Moreover, suppose that $X_i,\ i=1,\ldots,m,$ and $Y$ satisfy the PRHRM with proportionality constant $\theta$, as in (\ref{reversed:H:R:Model}).
+Then after some calculations, from (\ref{G:symbol:F}) we can express the CDF of $X_{m:m}[Y]$ as the following generalized mixture:

 for $\theta\neq m$. {$\Box$} \end{example}